 Think of some of the most recent articles you’ve read.
 What about them caught your attention?
 Chances are the catchy headline made you want to click on the article or post.
 Crafting a good blog post for your company should start with an eye-catching headline.
-You should consider the following things when crafting the perfect headline:
+It would help if you considered the following things when crafting the perfect headline:

-- Urgency.
-Craft a headline that creates some type of call to action.
+Craft a headline that creates a call to action.
 For example, an article listing the ways a customer can use today or for a limited time.

 “Use THIS Tip to Create Excellent Blog Posts”